Standard General: MediaCo

+MediaCo Holding Inc., “MediaCo” or the “Company”) is a multi-media company formed in Indiana in 2019, focused on television, radio and digital advertising, premium programming and events.
+On April 17, 2024, MediaCo entered into an asset purchase agreement with Estrella Broadcasting, Inc., and SLF LBI Aggregator, LLC, and affiliate of HPS Investment Partners, LLC, pursuant to which Purchaser purchased substantially all of the assets of Estrella and its subsidiaries (other than certain broadcast assets owned by Estrella and its subsidiaries, and assumed substantially all of the liabilities of Estrella and its subsidiaries.

+The company's assets consist of two radio stations located in New York City, WQHT(FM) and WBLS(FM), which serve the New York City demographic market area and primarily target Black, Hispanic, and multi-cultural consumers, and as a result of the Estrella Acquisition, Estrella's network, content, digital, and commercial operations, including network affiliation and program supply agreements with Estrella for its 11 radio stations serving Los Angeles, CA, Houston, TX, and Dallas, TX and nine television stations serving Los Angeles, CA, Houston, TX, Denver, CO, and Miami, FL.
+Among the Estrella brands that joined MediaCo are the EstrellaTV network, its influential linear and digital video content business, Estrella's expansive digital channels, including its four FAST channels - EstrellaTV, Estrella News, Cine EstrellaTV - and Estrella Games, and the EstrellaTV app.

+As reported in the 2023 10K, Standard General is the largest shareholder in MediaCo Holding, Inc.

 Standard Media

 In April 2018, the divestiture of stations by Sinclair Broadcasting during the Tribune Media buyout opened an opportunity for Standard Media, subsidiary of Standard General, to purchase several of the stations.
 In the case of the stations in the Wilkes Barre, PA market, Sinclair is not the licensee of these stations and will only be selling the assets of such stations that Sinclair owns, together with its right to purchase the licenses of the stations.
 The deal fell through when the Sinclair-Tribune merger was terminated on August 9, 2018.

 The stations that were to be purchased by Standard Media included:

 History

 Media General

 Standard General became the majority owner of Young Broadcasting after its emergence from chapter 11 bankruptcy in 2010.
 Young Broadcasting later merged with Media General in November 2013.
-Following that merger, the combined Media General went on to merge with LIN Media, a transaction that would create the nation's eight largest television station group.
-On January 27, 2016, Media General was sold to Nexstar Broadcasting.
+Following that merger, the combined Media General went on to merge with LIN Media, a transaction that would create the nation's eighth largest television station group.
+On January 27, 2016, Media General was sold to Nexstar Broadcasting Group.
 Standard General profited $300 million USD from the transaction.
 In recognition of this series of shareholder value-creating transactions, in May 2016, Gabelli Funds inducted Media General board member Soohyung Kim into the GAMCO Management Hall of Fame.